fncbook/fnc/chapter11/absstab-diffusion.md

 The fact that implicit methods have larger stability regions than their explicit counterparts is the primary justification for using them.
 While they have larger work requirements per step, they sometimes can take steps that are orders of magnitude larger than explicit methods and still remain stable.

 When adaptive time stepping methods are used, as in most software for IVPs, the automatically determined time step is chosen to satisfy absolute stability requirements (otherwise errors grow exponentially).
-This phenomenon was manifested in {numref}`Demo %s <demo-methodlines-auto>`: in the explicit IVP method `rk23`, error control forced tiny step sizes compared to those used by `Rodas4P`, which is based on implicit methods.
+This phenomenon was manifested in @demo-methodlines-auto: in the explicit IVP method `rk23`, error control forced tiny step sizes compared to those used by `Rodas4P`, which is based on implicit methods.

 ## Heat equation

 ```{index} heat equation, method of lines
 ```

-Now we return to the semidiscretization {eq}`heatMOL` of the heat equation, which was solved by Euler in {numref}`Demo %s <demo-methodlines-heatFE>` and backward Euler in {numref}`Demo {number} <demo-methodlines-heatBE>`.
+Now we return to the semidiscretization {eq}`heatMOL` of the heat equation, which was solved by Euler in @demo-methodlines-heatFE and backward Euler in @demo-methodlines-heatBE.

 (demo-absstab-regions)=
 ::::{prf:example} Stability regions and the heat equation